wagslane/react-native-expo-cached-image/README.md

 ```

-The component will download the image to the user's local filesystem using a deterministic hash
+The CachedImage component downloads the image to the user's local filesystem using a deterministic hash
 of the URI as the path key.
 If the image is already downloaded, it will be rendered without re-downloading.

 ### Props

-CachedImage is a direct wrapper of [react-native Image](https://facebook.github.io/react-native/docs/image).
+CachedImage is a direct wrapper of [react-native Image](https://facebook.github.io/react-native/docs/image)
+and matches it's API.
 As such, all of its props are available as props to CachedImage.
 Styles are also passed down.

 #### ImageBackground